EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

    throughout the food chain and focusing on the consequences for humans and animals or how to report zoonotic trends, whilst enhancing the One Health focus.

-   Template to report AMR in Campylobacter in animals, meat and humans from a One Health perspective.
+   Template to report AMR in Campylobacter in animals, meat and humans from a One Health perspective:

    Example:
    https://www.danmap.org/-/media/arkiv/projekt-sites/danmap/danmap-reports/danmap-2018/danmap_2018.pdf?la=en